singer-io/tap-jira/README.md

    For Basic Auth, the `base_url` is the URL where your Jira installation can be found.
 For example, it might look like:
    `https://mycompany.atlassian.net`.

+   The `groups` specifies groups for users stream. `groups` is optional parameter.
+Default value of groups is ["jira-administrators","jira-software-users","jira-core-users","jira-users","site-admin","users"].

 4. Run the Tap in Discovery Mode